conda/ceps/cep-1.md

 beginning to write a proposal, it is best to ascertain if the idea is CEP-able.
 A discussion on the
 [conda-forge mailing list](https://groups.google.com/forum/#!forum/conda-forge),
-or as part of a Conda community meeting is the best way to go about this.
+or as part of a conda community meeting, is the best way to go about this.

-Once the champion has asked the Conda community whether an idea has any chance of acceptance, a draft CEP should be written following the template in [CEP 0](cep-0.md) and described below.
+Once the champion has asked the conda community whether an idea has any chance of acceptance, a draft CEP should be written following the template in [CEP 0](cep-0.md) and described below.

-While working on the CEP prior to submission please set its status to *draft*.
+While working on the CEP prior to submission, please set its status to *draft*.

 ## Submission

 Once complete, this draft should be submitted as a pull request to the [conda/ceps](https://github.com/conda/ceps) repository with the status changed to *proposed*.
-At this point, members of the Conda community will review the submission.
+At this point, members of the conda community will review the submission.

 ## Review

 CEP review will begin once a pull request has been made.
-All members of the Conda community are welcome and encouraged to participate in the review of CEPs in a civil and respectful manner.
+All members of the conda community are welcome and encouraged to participate in the review of CEPs in a civil and respectful manner.
 The CEP champion(s) should be prepared to answer questions on the proposal and make updates to the proposal as recommended by the community.